KlovnDEV/NorskPixel/resources/[qb]/qb-vehiclesales/README.md

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
-- Import `qb-vehiclesales.sql` in your database
+- Import `norskpixel-vehiclesales.sql` in your database
 - Add the following code to your server.cfg/resouces.cfg
 ```
-ensure qb-core
+ensure norskpixel-core
-ensure qb-garages
+ensure norskpixel-garages
-ensure qb-phone
+ensure norskpixel-phone
-ensure qb-logs
+ensure norskpixel-logs
-ensure qb-vehiclesales
+ensure norskpixel-vehiclesales
 ```

 ## Configuration
-- To adjust tax, go to qb-vehiclesales\server\main.lua row 85 and change "77" to your liking
+- To adjust tax, go to norskpixel-vehiclesales\server\main.lua row 85 and change "77" to your liking
 ```
 Config = Config or {}